 7 Refer to Methodology Paper - Choice Heatmap for more information on the investment metrics.

-- Strategic Asset Allocation (SAA) benchmark portfolio measures how well the RSE licensee has implemented its investment strategy; and - Simple Reference Portfolio (SRP) identifies the value added, including the RSE licensee's strategic asset allocation decisions, against a simple portfolio of low-cost investments with a similar risk profile.
+• Simple Reference Portfolio (SRP) identifies the value added, including the RSE licensee's strategic asset allocation decisions, against a simple portfolio of low-cost investments with a similar risk profile.

 Returns relative to peers (adjusted for risk)